xaya/xaya_tutorials/Unity Mover/README.md

 Similarly for `RedrawGameClient`, the data (i.e. the `GameState`) you need to consume comes from XAYAConnector.
 However, that data comes from XAYAWrapper (libxayagame) but is set in the callbacks that you must write.
 In this case, they're in the `XAYAMoverGame` namespace, and in particular, in the `forwardCallbackResult` and `backwardCallbackResult` methods.

 There is no 'fast' way to explain the callbacks.
-Please see below for more information.
+Refer to the section on [callbacks](#callbacks) for more information.

 ## Further Info

 If you have further questions from the FAST way, see the relevant portions below.
+You can also post for help in the [Development section of the XAYA forums](https://forum.xaya.io/forum/6-development/).

 ********